shenedu/butterfly-proxy/README.md

-a simple reverse proxy server which can distinguish http and windows remote desktop, which is to say, a single 80 port can be used to serve http page and at the same time, allow remote desktop client to connect
+a simple reverse proxy server which can distinguish http and windows remote desktop, which is to say, a single 80 port can be used to serve http page and at the same time, allow remote desktop client to connect, it has a telnet based managment interface

 how to run
 ----------